neeamerivirta/Portfolio/Fullstack-projects/Learn English-app/README.md

 # Learn English! -app

+## Note!
+The database used in the project is no longer available.
+TAMK's database was closed in the spring of 2024.

 ## Project title

 This project creates a "Learn English!"- app designed to help children learn English words and their translations.
 The application has two main user groups: teacher or parent (admin) and child (user).